 If you manage a startup sales team, you’re in constant hiring mode.
-You’ve probably lost some top performers to competing offers, and you’ve probably had to let go of a few promising hires that simply didn’t deliver.
+You’ve probably lost some top performers to competing offers, and you’ve probably had to let go a few promising hires that simply didn’t deliver.
 Startup sales hiring is tough!

 Startups and small businesses can’t afford to make costly hiring mistakes.
 To make sure you’re hiring the best reps for your team, you might need to reevaluate your interview process and ideal candidate profile.
 Even if you can’t afford an experienced rep, you can look for a few key traits to help identify future success.

 Here are six traits to look to help you identify and recruit top sales talent.